 Which Taj Mahal Gate to Use

-There are three entry gates for the Taj Mahal – East, West, and South, as shown at the bottom of my diagram below –
+There are three gates for the Taj Mahal – East, West, and South, as shown at the bottom of my diagram below –

 The East Gate is the most popular among tourists as it is closest to the nice hotels in Agra.
 It is also known as the “Royal Gate”.
 I’ve heard that is relatively more crowded for sunrise, which brings mostly passionate and international tourists.
 We used the East gate in 2023 and it took about 5-10 minutes to get through.